There are several selection criteria on how we source our chocolate to make all our products:

 In addition, we also use chocolate from British chocolate-maker Pump Street Chocolate.

-All our couvertures we use for our chocolates at Fifth Dimension Chocolates are single origin cacao, which means that they come from one country or one specific area within a country.
-You can find out more about the origin of our single-origin cacao.
+All the couvertures we use for our chocolates at Fifth Dimension Chocolates are single-origin cacao, which means that they come from one country or one specific region within a country.

-To go one step further, we only use fine flavour (fino de aroma) cacao - this is a denomination from the International Cocoa Organization (ICCO)* classification.
+To go one step further, we use fine flavour (fino de aroma) cacao in over 99% of our products.
+This is a denomination from the International Cocoa Organization (ICCO) classification.
 Only around 8% of the cocoa produced in the world is Cacao Fino de Aroma, which has an exquisite aroma and flavour profile.

 We use fresh ingredients as far as we can, and opt for dried/frozen ingredients and natural-based essence if it is not practical to source in fresh ingredients for our filled chocolates.
-We take care in where we source in our ingredients - in some cases, we grow our own; for example, our award-winning "Genoa" (basil chocolate), the basil comes from our own greenhouse (unless we cannot grow them quick enough to meet the demand).
+We take great care in where we source in our ingredients - in some cases, we grow our own!
+For example, our award-winning "Genoa" (basil chocolate) and "Sydney" (mint & miso chocolate), the basil and mint come from our own greenhouse and garden (unless we cannot grow them quick enough to meet the demand).

-We do not use artificial flavouring nor preservative in any of our chocolates.
+We do not use essential oils, flavour drops, artificial flavouring nor preservative in any of our chocolates.